 9 - Kilt Rock and Mealt Falls (Map #9) - Top Isle of Skye attraction

 One of the most famous Isle of Skye things to do is admire Kilt Rock.
 The basalt columns along the cliffs mimic a kilt and the waterfall of Mealt drops straight into the ocean (if there is no wind).

 More photos, video and information on my Kilt Rock Skye and Mealt Falls article.

 (For example, Two Scots Abroad enjoyed it in their 3 Day Skye High Tour by Haggis Adventures.)

 10 - Staffin Beach / Slipway

 The road right after Staffin will take you to its beaches and beautiful cliffs.

 A stop I was not expecting but really loved.
-As we drove towards the northern tip of Skye island, I spotted a parking.
+As we drove towards the northern tip of Skye Island, I spotted a carpark.
 A short walk took me to the beautiful Loch Langaig and the mountains behind.

 Photos and information on the article about Loch Langaig and the North of the isle of Skye

 As it was late, I only drove by the Museum of island life.
 Located in the North of the island, it allows you to step back in time and discover how the Skye islanders were living 100 years ago: cottages, tools...